-When users click it, it expands to a list of customizable blocks, such as free-form messages, knowledge base search, list of flows, and custom actions:
+When users click the button or app element, it expands to a list of customizable blocks, including free-form messages, links to flows, checklists, support contacts, announcements, AI Assistant knowledge base search, and more.

 Select Resource centers in the sidebar.